polettix/ETOOBUSY/_posts/2020-01-06-path-loop-erasure.md

 *path* to have loops.
 I hope the explanation above is clear, otherwise please comment!

-> I have to confess that this post is actually a preparation for another one
+> I have to confess that this post is actually a preparation - [A RANDOM
-> - [A RANDOM Maze with Curses][a-maze-ing-2] - providing algorithmic
+> Maze with Curses][a-maze-ing-2] - providing algorithmic generation of
-> generation of mazes and extending the previous post [A Maze with
+> mazes and extending the previous post [A Maze with Curses][a-maze-ing-1].
-> Curses][a-maze-ing-1].
-Don't miss them!
+> Don't miss them!

 [wikipedia-maze]: https://en.wikipedia.org/wiki/Maze_generation_algorithm